 It really is a world away.
 There are so many more factors to consider from the culture, the climate, and situations that arise which outside Indonesia would seem completely inexplicable.
 Since being here I’ve had huge lessons on acceptance, flexibility and diffusing situations.
 I’ve also dramatically improved being able to think on my feet and to read the signals.
 The knowledge base is also much different so checking, instructions and methods need to be consistently monitored.
 You can never take ‘yes’ for an answer here.

 I feel like Bali brought me.
 The name, the place kept coming to me in conversations, or I’d flick open a random magazine and Bali would appear.
 This was happening at a time when I was about to go through a new phase of my life, and it fitted my need for a sense of adventure and longing for a more enriching lifestyle.

 Does living in Bali play a big factor in your design process?

 I think there is definitely a buzz here like no other that one can tap into and ideas can just flow right into you.
 Anything can be made here and the possibilities feel like they can really happen if you put your energy into it.

 There’s so much, but mostly it’s the people, their heritage, their customs and especially their utterly infectious smiles.

 Any exciting projects on the pipeline?

-Yes we have about nine projects running at the moment.
-These include a spa in town which will shine like an emerald on the outside and resonate on the inside, about to re open in the next 4 months.
-We have a luxury off grid eco resort in Flores ready to start building in the new year, plus a very creative residential complex and clubhouse in Makassar under construction.
+Yes, we have about nine projects running at the moment.
+These include a spa in town that will shine like an emerald on the outside and resonate on the inside, about to reopen in the next 4 months.
+We have a luxury off-grid eco-resort in Flores ready to start building in the new year, plus a very creative residential complex and clubhouse in Makassar under construction.
 Never a dull moment.